jimingz9380/week4.day0.visData2/README.md

 1. Use command line to create a new project folder called “visData2”
    - Create your typical website directory layout
 2. Last time, we copy and pasted some JSON data from https://randomuser.me.
 This time, we’ll get data with an API request.
 3. You will create a web page that displays the data you get from the API request.
-Also, the user should be able to filter the data being displayed by first name, last name, and gender.
+Also, the user should be able to sort the data being displayed by first name, last name, and gender.
 4. Requirements:
    - The web page should be responsive and work properly on a mobile device:
      - The target device is Galaxy S5 (360x640) - yeah, I changed it.
 What!?